josecarneiro/ironhack-technical-interview/README.md

 #### Q: Is an `Array` a data type?

 An `Array` is not a data type.
 It is one of JS’s built-in global objects.
-Other global objects include instantiatable classes such as `Date`, `Error`, `Promise`, and useful objects such as `Math`.
+Other global objects include instantiable classes such as `Date`, `Error`, `Promise`, and useful objects such as `Math`.

 `Arrays` are special, in the sense that they have some of their functionality built into the language.